fornililab/TrIPP/README.md

 ## Installation
 The recommended way to install TrIPP is via PyPI.
-One may want to create a virtual environment before installing the package.
+You may want to create a virtual environment before installing the package.
 ```sh
 conda create -n tripp python=3.9
 conda activate tripp
 pip install tripp
 ```

-(Optional) You may want to test the installation with the following:
+(Optional) You can test the installation with the following:
 ```sh
 git clone https://github.com/fornililab/TrIPP.git
 cd TrIPP/tests/
 pytest -s test_Installation.py
 ```
-Note that you will be prompted for the path of PyMOL executable when testing the Visualization class.
+Note that you will be prompted for the path of the PyMOL executable when testing the Visualization class.
 You may type `skip` to bypass the Visualization class test.

 Mac: /Applications/PyMOL.app/Contents/MacOS/MacPyMOL